nicktehrany/ZNS-Study/README.md

 # ZNS-Study

 This repository contains all running scripts for the benchmarks run in the evaluation of NVMe ZNS devices.
 It additionally contains plotting scripts, as well as collected data and figures.
+The final paper of this evaluation is also present in this repository [here](Towards_an_Unwritten_Contract_of_NVMe_ZNS_SSD.pdf)

 Requirements: